Wolox/tech-guides/ruby-on-rails/docs/gem-tutorials/spree.md

 ## Controller tricks

 For the controller is the same trick as model:
-- to modify an existing controller spree advice to use a *decorator* with **.class_eval** and change the method to custom or add the method you need;
+- to modify an existing controller spree advices to use a *decorator* with **.class_eval** and change the method to custom or add the method you need;
 - to add a new controller, link with spree action, just create a class in the spree module (and maybe admin module for backoffice).

 There are controllers in every spree gem but they are classified logically: